What is a Capsule Endoscopy?

 A capsule endoscopy can be recommended for you if your physician needs to investigate issues such as gastrointestinal bleeding, abdominal pain, chronic diarrhea or malabsorption problems.

-It’s used to aid in the diagnosis of coeliac disease and inflammatory bowel diseases such as Crohn’s Disease, and for the detection of ulcers, tumors and polyps.
+It’s used to aid in the diagnosis of celiac disease and inflammatory bowel diseases such as Crohn’s Disease, and for the detection of ulcers, tumors and polyps.